Brodiaea Species Two

 Brodiaea matsonii, Dean Taylor, CC BY-SABrodiaea matsonii, Dean Taylor, CC BY-SA

 Brodiaea minor (Benth.)
 S.Watson was studied by Robert Preston in a paper entitled A Reconsideration of Brodiaea minor (Benth.)
 S. Watson and Brodiaea purdyi Eastwood (Themidaceae) in 2006.
 He examined existing herbarium material and did a morphological examination of field collected material and determined that some of the previous names were not correct.
 In that paper he writes: "The results of this paper demonstrate that Niehaus’s (1971) concept of B. purdyi, the polyploid small-flowered species, with spreading perianth lobes and floral tubes that are narrowed above the ovary, and that occurs in woodland habitats in the northern Sierra Nevada foothills, applies to the taxon originally described as B. minor and as recognized by Jepson (1922) and Hoover (1939), placing B. purdyi in synonymy with B. minor."
 In this same paper plants considered to be Brodiaea minor at that time were now determined to belong to the resurrected species Brodiaea nana Hoover.
-The Jepson eflora and Plants of the World Online both accept these changes, but the Flora of North America does not appear to be updating its classification and still includes Brodiaea purdyi Eastw. and there are references online that continue to refer to Brodiaea minor as it was previously understood.
+The Jepson eflora and Plants of the World Online both accept these changes, but in 2024 the Flora of North America does not appear to be updating its classification and still includes Brodiaea purdyi Eastw. and there are references online that continue to refer to Brodiaea minor as it was previously understood.
 These two species are very similar, but Brodiaea minor is taller (10-25 cm) and has staminode tips spreading to erect with margins 3/4 inrolled and stamens narrow-notched between anther sacs.

 Commonly known as Purdy's brodiaea or small brodiaea, this species is found in the Sierra Nevada foothills of Northern California in open woodlands and often on serpentine.
 It has blue-violet flowers distinguished by narrow spreading tepals and an urn-like tube.
 The white staminodes are narrow, erect, held close to the stamens but above the petals, with inrolled margins and notched tips.
 It blooms from April to June.
 Photos 1-4 were taken by Mary Sue Ittner, including a picture of the corms on a 1 cm grid.
 Photos 5-6 were taken by Nhu Nguyen showing the staminodes and a full-blooming specimen.